Setting Up Utilities in Grapevine, TX

 When moving to Grapevine, you'll need to establish water and wastewater service through the City of Grapevine, electricity through a retail electric provider of your choice (Texas has a deregulated market), natural gas through Atmos Energy, and internet/cable through providers like Spectrum, AT&T, or Frontier serving your address.

-Most Grapevine utilities can be connected within 1-3 business days.
-Electricity typically activates within 24-48 hours through your chosen provider.
+Most Grapevine utilities can be activated within 1-3 business days.
+Electricity typically connects within 24-48 hours through your chosen provider.
 City water service usually requires 1-2 business days after application approval.
-Gas connections through Atmos Energy generally take 2-3 business days.
-Plan to start the process at least one week before moving.
+Gas connections through Atmos Energy may take 2-5 business days, especially if a technician visit is required.

-Electricity and gas services can typically be established entirely online through provider websites.
-Internet providers also offer online signup.
-However, as of February 2026, the City of Grapevine requires new water and wastewater customers to apply in person at City Hall or complete a paper application, though payment and account management are available online.
+Electricity and gas services can typically be established online through provider websites.
+Internet and cable providers also offer online signup.
+However, the City of Grapevine water utility requires new customers to apply in person at City Hall or the utility billing office to verify identification and establish service as of April 2026.